Updated on: December 6, 2024

 Does Dashlane work on Linux?

 Yes, Dashlane is a completely web-based password manager that works on Linux and all other major platforms.
-However, if you’re looking for a desktop-compatible app that you can use offline or use to fill in app passwords, you should try 1Password, which offers a Linux app that is compatible with the majority of Debian and RPM-based distros.
+However, if you’re looking for a desktop-compatible app that you can use offline to fill in app passwords, you should try 1Password, which offers a Linux app that is compatible with the majority of Debian and RPM-based distros.

 What’s the best open-source password manager for Linux?